sourav-ganguly/eat-healthy-learnings/README.md

 Advantage of using PromiseKit over traditional iOS async programming is:
 * Cleaner and readable code
 * Quick learning carve
-* Very easy to call multiple async functions and managing it.
+* Very easy to call multiple async functions and managing it
+* Save us from Callbacks Pyramid of Doom.
+Nested callbacks are now in chain.
+* Error Handling is separated.
+Duplicate multiple error handlings are in one place.

 Example: